Obsessive-Compulsive Disorder (OCD)

 Contact Me

-I've been evaluating and treating people with OCD for the past 30 years.
-If you'd like to see me for a one-time evaluation so I can give you treatment recommendations, or if you live in New York State and would like to see me for ongoing treatment, please call the Weill Cornell Psychiatry Specialty Center at 646-962-2820, email me at kap9161@med.cornell.edu (all lower case letters), or contact us.
+I've been evaluating and treating people with OCD for more than 30 years.
+If you'd like to see me for a one-time evaluation so I can give you treatment recommendations, or if you live in New York State Connecticut, or New Jersey and would like to see me for ongoing treatment, please call the Weill Cornell Psychiatry Specialty Center at 646-962-2820, email me at kap9161@med.cornell.edu (all lower case letters), or contact us.